Begin your adventure

-You’ll stay at the Parque Del Lago hotel.
+You’ll stay at the Parque Del Lago hotel (or similar)

 I was born and raised in Costa Rica and have lived here my entire life.
 And ever since I could, I’ve been travelling the world.
 Soon after I left school, I travelled around Costa Rica and discovered every single part of it!
 Although, we do have a fairly small country, there’s an insane amount to explore, and I’m still exploring Read More

 This Morning you will be collected by your guide and driver.
 The first stop on your journey will be the Irazú National Park, home to the still active Irazú Volcano.
 At 3400 meters above sea level this is the highest volcano in Costa Rica.
 Here you’ll take a short hike up to the top of the majestic crater of the volcano, and see the amazing views inside the crater.

 You’ll then continue to San Gerardo de Dota, one of Costa Rica´s favourite bird watching sites to see the extraordinary Resplendent Quetzal!
 San Gerardo is a lovely little village huddled up against the roaring Talamanca Mountain Range and nestled in the Savegre River Valley, surrounded by tropical cloud forest and the nearby Paramo covered mountain peaks.

 Once you reach the cloud forest, there’s the opportunity to take one of it’s many stunning hikes, there are several hiking routes and you and your guide will decide on the best one for you.
 One of the highlights is the 2km hike to the secret waterfall.

 After you return, you’ll head to your accommodation for the night, the wonderful Trogon Lodge where you’ll stay for two nights.